Jews outside Europe under Axis occupation: In European North Africa

 Like the Jews of Denmark, the Jews of Europe's four territories in North Africa were spared the mass deportations that happened in some countries and territories under Nazi occupation or in the German sphere of influence.

-Jews of Italian Libya in the Shoah
+Jews of Italian Libya

 Libya was under Italian rule.
 The Jews, who were British and Italian subjects, suffered from antisemitism and economic restrictions as a result of the strengthening of Italy's relationship with Germany.
 From 1942, laws of racial discrimination were activated in Libya.
-Men between the ages of 18 and 45 were recruited to forced labor and thousands died from hunger and epidemics.
+Men between the ages of 18 and 45 were recruited to forced labor, including at camps like Giado, and thousands died from hunger and epidemics.
 In February of that year, the Germans ordered the transfer of the Jews to concentration camps.